JakobLS/mlops-credit-risk/model-orchestration-and-tracking/README.md

 ### 3. Run `main.py` to add runs to the Prefect Queue

-Run `main.py` in the Terminal from this folder:
+Run `main.py` from a fourth Terminal window from this folder:

 ```bash
 python main.py